Chip-Biscuit/102-Dalmatians-PC-Controller-Support/README.md

 This fix also includes Elisha's wrapper, which also fixes Widescreen resolution, and adds anti-aliasing and Anisotropic Filtering for smoother image. (can be turned off in dxwrapper.ini)

+This wrapper can be a little buggy with more than one monitor from personal experience just playing the game with one monitor only worked perfectly.

 Installation:

 - Drop the files from archive into the game folder (next to pcdogs.exe)